 They also have taken over patrols in some parks, freeing up police to patrol other areas.

-Both sides agree that their mission has been to deter crime, but disputed the extent to which they have performed actual policing duties.
+Both sides agree that their mission is to deter crime, but they dispute the extent to which they have performed actual policing duties.

-Judge Cobb said she has yet to decide that issue, but will if the case demands it in the future.
+Judge Cobb said she has yet to decide that issue but will if the case demands it.

-The deployment coincided with a notable drop in crime reports among some major categories of offenses.
+The deployment coincided with a notable decline in crime reports for specific major categories of offenses.

 “We’ve got no crime,” Mr. Trump told reporters in early October.

-Mayor Muriel Bowser has countered that the gains were already underway and were due to the city’s own police force and federal agents.
+Mayor Muriel Bowser has countered that the gains were already underway because of the work of the city’s police force and federal agents.

 • Stephen Dinan can be reached at sdinan@washingtontimes.com.